 Moving from a 75/25 split to a 50/50 split between ISY/OSY requires time to shift the model to include innovative programs and strategies.
 All four workforce development areas in Mississippi are on board for making this shift to address the needs of at-risk ISY.
 However, the PY18 waiver was not approved until after the workforce areas' youth providers had been procured, which delayed the implementation of the new plans for some of the areas.

-The Mississippi Partnership was the first workforce area in the state to begin implementing the new 50/50 strategy.
-While there is no strong statewide data to support the shift to the increased percentage for ISY, the Mississippi Partnership provides strong evidence that Mississippi will benefit from this waiver.
+The Mississippi Partnership was the first workforce area in the state to begin implementing the new 50/50 strategy, using the waiver during PY18 - PY20.